vivid-planet/comet/docs/docs/auth/access-logging.md

 ## Configure AccessLog in app.module

-The optional function `filterRequests` provides the ability to disable logging for various functions.
+The optional function `filterRequest` provides the ability to disable logging for various functions.
 For example, requests executed during a build should not be logged.
 In this function, you have access to the user and the request object.
 If the function returns `true`, the log will not be executed for this condition.

 There are two options for implementing the module: